georgelza/MongoCreator-GoProducer-avro/README.md

 See example/MongoCreatorProject ./blog-doc/diagrams/*.jpg for visual diagrams of the thinking.

 1. Create salesbaskets and salespayments documents (Golang app).
-2. Push salesbaskets and salespayments onto 2 Kafka topics.
+2. Push salesbaskets and salespayments onto 2 Kafka topics  (avro_salesbaskets and avro_salespayments).
-3. Combine 2 topics/streams into a salescompleted topic/document.
+3. Combine 2 topics/streams into a avro_salescompleted topic/document.
 4. Sink Salesbaskets and Salespayments topics onto MongoDB collections using Kafka sink connectors.
 5. Using Kafka Stream processing and kSQL extract sales per store_id per hour into new topic.
 6. Sink sales per store per hour onto MongoDB collection using Kafka sink connector.
-7. Using Apache Flink processing calculate sales per store per terminal per hour into new kafka topic.
+7. Using Apache Flink processing calculate various values including sales per store per terminal per hour etc and expose these via, kafka topic and ...
     a.
 Push from Apache Flink to Apache Iceberg on S3 Added Apache Hive catalog in standalone with a internal DerbyDB back-end.
         Changed to Apache Hive catalog with a PostgreSql back-end.